 Combined SMCIP and LAIF interest earnings for FY 2014-15 totaled \$127,811.
-Library JPA investments are in compliance with the Library JPA Investment Policy and the portfolio contains enough liquidity to meet expected expenditures.
+Library JPA investments are in compliance with the Library JPA Investment Policy and the portfolio contains enough liquidity to expected expenditures.

 Recommend JPA Governing Board accept the Investment Report for FY 2014-15.
-Operations Committee members present at the September 8, 2015 meeting concur with this recommendation.